ebeshero/learningFrontEnd/notesThursday.md

 # Thursday notes
 Code stuff today: /Users/elisa/Documents/GitHub/learningFrontEnd/dhsi2019-react/src/Remote.js

+NOTE: There's a react-data-table(?) library that does automatic table data sorting by column.

 //We're doing **asynchronous programming** when we access internet APIs.
 We start
 // accessing a website, and wait and listen for it to finish; then continue
 // working with website data.
+We'll use `useEffect` along with `useState` for this.

 Try **Formic**, the React library that holds all the form functionality we were tinkering with in class.